 What Medications Are Used in Opioid Addiction Treatment?

 Opioid addiction can be so severe that opioid-specific medications are required to prevent bodily harm.
 Medication-assisted treatment (MAT) is commonly used to treat opioid dependence and opioid use disorder (OUD), with prescribed medications playing a key role in managing withdrawal symptoms and supporting recovery.
-Here are the most common medications you’ll be prescribed at the discretion of our therapy experts.
+Here are the most common medications you’ll be prescribed at the discretion of our licensed therapists.

 • Methadone: The chemicals in methadone act as a withdrawal and opioid hunger suppressor.
 It also has a longer onset of effects than the other prescription medications on this list.
 In addition, if opioids are consumed while using this medication, the “high” will be dulled or neutralized by methadone’s presence.